repo-helper/whey/doc-source/configuration.rst

 	A short summary description of the project.

+	PyPI will display this towards the top of the `project page`_.
 A longer description can be provided as :conf:`readme`.

 	:bold-title:`Example:`